October Health – 2025 Report

 Impact on the people of Kenya

-Effects of High Levels of Mindfulness-Related Stress on Health and Personal Lives
+Effects of High Amounts of Mindfulness Stress on Health and Personal Lives

-While mindfulness is typically associated with reduced stress and improved well-being, excessive or forced mindfulness practices can potentially lead to negative outcomes.
-Below are some effects:
+While mindfulness is generally regarded as beneficial, an excessive focus or misapplication of mindfulness practices can inadvertently cause stress, leading to negative consequences.
+Below are some potential effects:

 Impact on the Kenya Economy

-Effects of High Mindfulness Stress on an Economy
+Effects of High Levels of Mindfulness on an Economy

 -